tomaszmichalik/tomaszmichalik.github.io/content/project/FARAS/index.md

 title: The Role of Cultural Bias and Knowledge in the Analysis of Medieval Paintings
 date: 2024-02-14
 tags:
-  - Faras Galley
+  - Faras Gallery, Warsaw
   - Iconographical Analysis
-  - Archeological Education
+  - Archaeological Education
   - Eye-Tracking
 ---